all0x0/hawk/README.md

 ## 🛠 Developer Setup

-To run Havencoin locally or contribute to its development, follow these setup instructions found in the [Developer Setup Guide](instructions/developer.md).
+To run HAWKCOIN locally or contribute to its development, follow these setup instructions found in the [Developer Setup Guide](instructions/developer.md).

 ## 💖 Support Us